Matsugami Noh Group

 this tradition.

-Maibayashi: "Takasago" Maibayashi is Noh Dance vath music to highlight part of a Noh
+Maibayashi is Noh Dance vath music to highlight part of a Noh

 story with formal Japanese dressing.
 "Takasago" is a full Noh